geospaitial-lab/aviary/docs/how_to_guides/cli/how_to_register_your_own_component.md

 aviary plugins /path/to/our/plugins_dir
 ```

-This command will list the registered plugins.
+This command lists the registered plugins.